bccp/nbodykit/docs/source/index.rst

     plt.imshow(mesh.preview(axes=[0,1], Nmesh=32))

 Finally, we can feed our density field mesh in to one of the nbodykit algorithms.
-For example, below we use :class:`~nbodykit.algorithms.fftpower.FFTPower` algorithm to compute the power spectrum :math:`P(k,\mu)` of the density mesh using a fast Fourier transform via
+For example, below we use the :class:`~nbodykit.algorithms.fftpower.FFTPower` algorithm to compute the power spectrum :math:`P(k,\mu)` of the density mesh using a fast Fourier transform via